-In a world of ever-increasing customer expectations, brands have to provide a truly customer-centric experience that anticipates—and adapts to—each individual customer if they expect to build long-term loyalty.
+In a world of ever-increasing customer expectations, brands have to provide a truly customer-centric, one-to-one experience that anticipates—and adapts to—each individual customer if they expect to build long-term loyalty.

 Brands need to change their mindset

 Marketers understand that the customer experience is critical in building relationships with consumers.
 Yet they still rely on traditional product-centric strategies and promotional offers to drive purchases.
 Rather than generating loyalty and increasing the lifetime value of a customer, these types of transactional offers tend to create short-term vs. long-term customer relationships.

 By putting transactional relationships at the center of their strategies, brands are leaving a lot of money on the table.
 McKinsey estimates that companies could improve revenue and customer retention by 10%-30% through personalizing customer journeys and building a more loyal customer base.

 Product-based marketing models also drive marketers to focus most of their budgets on customer acquisition.
 But acquiring customers is more expensive and yields less profit than retaining existing ones.
 Loyal customers are also more likely to try new products and outspend their newly acquired counterparts.
 Consider that more than 40% of an online retailer’s revenue is generated by just 8% of their customers.

 Personalizing a customer’s experience also increases their lifetime value (LTV) by giving them continuous reasons to purchase.
 Statistics show loyal customers are worth 10x more to brands than their initial purchase, and every 5% increase in loyalty can increase the average profit per customer by 25%-100%.

 The message here is clear: to encourage repeat business and build lasting relationships with customers, brands need to personalize every aspect of the customer experience, from offers to proactive service to loyalty programs built around each individual’s needs.
 This may sound daunting, but with the right tools and a shift in strategy, it’s something your company can achieve.